 It’s a nice way to spend a rainy day by looking at all the nifty things they have in store, especially because you don’t see many of them in American stores!

 And the food!
 All of the Countries in the World Showcase have some delicious snacks and desserts, plus you can always drink yourself around the world in the rain!

-So go back, and lounge around while you wait for the storm to pass!
-If the storm is really bad (like 2-3 days worth of rain) Disney has been known to add extra events at the resorts and even bring characters around.
+So go back to the Hotel, and lounge around while you wait for the storm to pass!
+If the storm is really bad (like 2-3 days worth of rain) Disney has been known to add extra events at the Resorts and even bring Characters around.
 Ask at the front desk if they have anything planned for the rain, you might be pleasantly surprised!

 Orrrr you could totally take a nap and then stay up late, taking advantage of those extra magic hours.
 It sounds like a win to me!

-Disney World is full of characters from those that have peremenant greeting areas, to those that are temporary spots and they even have random pop up character spots.
+Disney World is full of characters from those that have permanent greeting areas, to those that are temporary spots and they even have random pop up character spots.